 We are an organisation based in Scotland, but working throughout the United Kingdom.
-Let’s Talk Menopause was set up by Ruth Devlin and Jan Gordon (both with nursing backgrounds), to provide women with accurate, evidence based information and support regarding the menopause, enabling them to make more informed choices about the management of their menopause and provide a better post menopausal quality of life.
+Let’s Talk Menopause was set up by Ruth Devlin to provide women with accurate, evidence based information and support regarding the menopause, enabling them to make more informed choices about the management of their menopause and provide a better post menopausal quality of life.

-The workshop consists of a presentation, followed by informal discussion where delegates have the opportunity to explore specific situations in depth.
-A handout with notes and information is provided for every one attending.
+The workshop consists of a presentation, followed by informal discussion time.
 To put your mind at rest, you do not have to speak in front of others if you don’t want to, or participate in discussion/question time – just turn up and hopefully you will go away better informed and feel more able to make informed choices on how to manage your own menopause, so in the long run have a better quality of life.

-If you would be interested, or know of a group of women who would be interested in a workshop please get in touch, contact details below.
+If you would be interested, or know of a group of women or men who would be interested in a workshop please get in touch, contact details below.

 Phone 07709 799718

-Ruth presents the workshops and writes the blog on the home page.
+Ruth presents the talks/workshops and writes the blog on the home page.
 She is a qualified nurse, gaining her registration and working at the Edinburgh Royal Infirmary.

 After moving to the Scottish Borders she retired from nursing to follow her creative interests, setting up a business and working as a traditional upholsterer for over 20 years, latterly incorporating a family members firebellows business, which is still running today.
 She taught upholstery at evening classes for many years.